Coinfloor Review 2023

 Does Coinfloor provide a cryptocurrency wallet?

 No, Coinfloor doesn’t provide a wallet alongside its service.
 Coinfloor does store cryptocurrency on your behalf in their cold storage wallets.
-However, the safer option is to make use of your own private wallet instead.
-Not only is it more secure, but it also eliminates the problem of having a limit of how many withdrawals you can do per day.
 There are many third-party options available.
 You can always look into cold storage yourself, particularly if you don’t do many withdrawals and deposits on a daily basis.

 Conclusion on the Bitcoin Exchange